wp-plugins/user-submitted-posts/readme.txt

 That should help troubleshoot or get some clues going.

 Question: "I have it set so that articles get submitted under the users name.
 Sometimes when a user submits an article the article gets submitted under the users name, and other times set as the default user as set in the settings.
 When the article gets set to the default user I cannot change it in wordpress, I need to copy and paste the whole article to a new article and then set it to the proper user."

 Answer: The registered username of the submitter can be used for post author only when they are logged in to WP (otherwise it's difficult to "guess" their identity).
 So if a registered user does not log in and guest posting is enabled, their post will be submitted with the submitted name as the post author.
 Thus, to resolve the dilemma posed in the question, one solution is to require users to be logged in to submit posts.

+Question: "How do I create a custom submission form?"

+Answer: Follow these steps:

+1. Copy the file, submission-form.php from the /views/ directory
+2. Paste the file, submission-form.php into the /custom/ directory
+3. Inside of the new "custom" file, locate both instances of "Your URL" (there are two), and change them to whatever is required
+4. Lastly, visit the plugin settings and change "Form style" to "Custom form + CSS" (Don't forget to save your changes )

+Or, to go further with unlimited custom forms [check out USP Pro](http://plugin-planet.com/usp-pro/) :)

+Question: I am having a hard time uploading photos from certain mobile devices, such as iPhone et al.

+Answer: There are many variables involved with uploading images, so it is difficult to just "guess" at a solution.
+I do, however, know that some devices have a higher resolution for images, so a possible fix is to adjust the plugin's min/max width/height settings.

+Question: How can I translate this plugin?

+Answer: There are many ways to translate, depending on your setup, skill level, etc. The easiest way that I know of is to install and use [Loco Translate](https://wordpress.org/plugins/loco-translate/), which makes translating about as easy as it can be.

 **Got questions?**